HomeMy WebLinkAbout316.018 - Tie Tools AloftEffective Date: January 2010 Carl Delap, Captain

 “Given a tool or piece of equipment which has been selected and rope, tie a knot

-appropriate for the tool or equipment and hoist or have some hoisted for you to the
+appropriate for the tool or equipment and hoist or have someone hoist for you to the

 designated floor.”